canonical/headscale-snap/README.md

 Headscale is released under the BSD 3-Clause "New" or "Revised" license.
 Please see the upstream repository for more information: https://github.com/juanfont/headscale

+The logo in docs/logo.png is a resized copy of [`headscale3-dots.png` from the upstream Headscale repository](https://github.com/juanfont/headscale/blob/main/docs/logo/headscale3-dots.png).